fern-api/fern/README.md

 ## Next Steps

 Define _your_ API in Fern.
-Check out our [﻿docs](https://www.buildwithfern.com/docs/definition) to learn more.
+Check out our [﻿Definition Documentation](https://www.buildwithfern.com/docs/definition) to learn more.

 # Examples